Nicholas0228/FineXtract/README.md

 Python Generator.py
 ```

-where the output images are shown in "Generator_Output" dir.
+The generated images will be saved in the `Generator_Output` directory.

-### Running the Clustering Alg.
+## Running the Clustering Algorithm

-Run the following code to cluster generate images.
+Run the following code to cluster the generated images based on their similairty, producing a set of images that best represent the fine-tuned dataset.

 ```
 Python Cluster.py
 ```

-The final result is shown in "Cluster_Extracted dir"
+The final clustering results will be saved in the `Cluster_Extracted` directory.